Mahmoud-hub/4th-Year-Project/README.txt

 This is the script used to collect data from the reciever ECU.

 IDS Code:
+IDS.py
+This is the Phase 1 IDS code with the machine learning anomaly detection implementation.

+IDSV2.py
+This is the Phase 2 IDS code with the anomaly detection Standard Deviation method.

+IDSV3.py
+This is the Phase 3 IDS code with the anomaly detection Standard Deviation method and malicious data detection logic.

 CSV:
 Sample1.csv and Sample2.csv (Phase 1)